Lyusko/LyuskoPortfolio/README.md

 ﻿# Lyudmil Borisov's Portfolio
-A portfolio used to showcase design and skills.
+A single page portfolio website used to showcase design and skills.